faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 * First-class function - a function treated like a regular variable.
 * Self invoking function - function invoked while defined.

-Please, read the comments while checking the code for more explanation.
+Please, read the inline comments while checking the code for more explanation.

 #### You can execute the following code here to see the output in console: https://jsfiddle.net/faruqem/4w12hko1/